5-Minute Yoga: Sun Salutation

 We all start at the beginning.
 Not knowing any yoga poses.
 Not understanding the seemingly complex thought system embraced by the enlightened gurus.
 At the beginning, we learn.
 We begin our yoga practice exactly where we are today.
 We don't worry about where we were yesterday, or where we want to be tomorrow.
 Today, we begin where we are.
 We breathe deeply and begin.

-As we learn simple poses, our mind slowly overcomes the ego who tears us down at every opportunity.
+As we learn simple poses, our mind slowly overcomes the ego which tears us down at every opportunity.
 Our true self learns that we are strong, capable, and smart.
 As we work through each pose, our true self is lifted.
 There is no perfect pose in yoga.
 The perfection is found in the practice.
 The practice of breathing, connecting the mind, body and soul, and the practice of moving through the poses leads us to find perfection in each moment.
 We forget about being "perfect" and we meet ourselves exactly where we are.